 - Laser Type Smoke Sensor

-Smoke sensor is used in plant, industries, buildings, ships, airplanes, etc.
+The smoke sensor is used in plants, industries, buildings, ships, airplanes, etc.

 15. Flame Sensor